jishnu2021/CloudVault-Pro/Serverside/README.md

 - Check the backend logs in Render for any CORS-related messages
 - Ensure your frontend is making requests to the correct backend URL
 - Clear your browser cache and try again
+- Try using incognito/private browsing mode
+- Check that the preflight OPTIONS requests are being handled correctly

+### 5. Recent CORS Fixes

+The following improvements have been made to fix CORS issues:

+1. **Custom CORS Middleware**: A dedicated middleware that properly handles all CORS headers and preflight requests

+2. **Special Login Endpoint Handling**: The login endpoint now has special CORS handling with additional logging

+3. **OPTIONS Method Support**: All API routes now explicitly support the OPTIONS method for preflight requests

+4. **Improved Logging**: Added detailed logging for CORS-related operations to help with debugging

 ## Local Development